Vedanta Ltd: Should you buy the stock for a good dividend

 Future Outlook

-Vedanta’s majority of revenue is from the metal and mining sector which is cyclical, while the sector was struggling due to lower economic growth, higher inflation, and supply chain issues from the last few years but the upcoming few years are expected to see positive traction.
-Two of the world’s largest economies, the US and China are seeing early green shoots as inflation in the US is going down and growth is coming up.
-With Trump assuming office, the economy there is expected to do well.
+Vedanta Ltd’s majority of revenue is from the metal and mining sector, which is cyclical, while the sector was struggling due to poor economic growth, higher inflation, and supply chain issues from the last few years, but the upcoming few years are expected to see positive traction.

-In China, while the economy is still showing subdued growth, a big stimulus is expected from the Chinese government to boost the economy and help the struggling housing sector.
-Will the stimulus help the struggling Chinese economy is another story?
 Still, it will be a positive development for the metal sector globally as the Chinese housing sector is the biggest metal consumer in the world.
-Vedanta is one of the largest producers of metals like zinc, silver, aluminum, and copper in India and globally so it will be a big beneficiary of rising demand.
+Vedanta is one of the largest producers of metals like zinc, silver, aluminum, and copper in India and globally, so it will be a big beneficiary of rising demand.

-Another reason for us being positive about Vedanta is its dominance in silver and zinc production.
-Hindustan Zinc is the world’s third-largest silver producer, and operates the world’s second-largest silver mine, Sindesar Khurd, in Rajasthan, also, It is India’s largest silver producer, accounting for about 95% of the country’s primary silver.
-Similarly, Hindustan Zinc is the world’s second-largest integrated zinc producer and has a market share of around 75% of India’s zinc market.
-Vedanta is the promoter of Hindustan Zinc and owns a 63.42% stake.
+Another reason for us being positive on Vedanta is its dominance in silver and zinc production.
+Hindustan Zinc is the world’s third-largest silver producer, and operates the world’s second-largest silver mine, Sindesar Khurd, in Rajasthan also It is India’s largest silver producer, accounting for about 95% of the country’s primary silver.

-Our view on both metals is very positive due to their rising use in industries like renewable, EVs, electronics, medical science, etc. I see silver prices making new highs and any dip as a buying opportunity.
-Vedanta will be a primary beneficiary of the rising prices of these metals.
 Apart from that, deleveraging on the parent level, and reducing and refinancing debts with a jump in free cash flow forecast for the company is a positive development that will pan out well for the company.
-Vedanta’s 80% debt is in INR so it will not be much impacted by currency fluctuations.
+Vedanta’s 80% debt is in INR, so it will not be much impacted by currency fluctuations.

 Vedanta-news-H1-updates